← All guides

 The repo at github.com/claudeguide/caching-break-even (link added post-publication) contains the raw measurement scripts.
 Each example is a single command that prints tokens in/out, cache hits, and the per-request cost.
 The numbers above are averages over 100 runs per scenario.

 Part of the Claude API cost optimization series on claudeguide.io.
-If you want a dashboard that computes this for you automatically across your entire Anthropic usage, we're building claudecosts.app.
-Launch Q2 2026.
+If you want a dashboard that computes this for you automatically across your entire Anthropic usage, claudecosts.app is live and free β€” connect your Admin key, see daily spend by model.
+For broader strategies to keep agent costs in check beyond caching, see how to limit Claude agent costs.

 AI Disclosure: Drafted with Claude Code.
 All pricing from platform.claude.com as of 2026-04-21.
 Calculations reproducible with the repo linked at the end.